-5. General Rules and Regulations
+- 5. General Rules and Regulations - a.

-- a.
 At any time, MBKU Campus Safety and/or administration may revoke Fitness Center use privileges for any abuse or violation of the Fitness Center, equipment and rules and regulations. - b.
 Participation and use of facilities are entirely at your own risk.
 MBKU is not responsible for any lost, stolen, or damaged items.
 Where property damage is incurred, the person responsible shall reimburse all costs for repair or replacement. - c.
 The Fitness Center is for the exclusive use of MBKU students and employees.
 No other persons are eligible to use the facility. - d.
 ID Access Cards must always be in possession. - e.
 No food or drink is allowed other than bottled water. - f.
 Be courteous and allow others to exercise in your immediate vicinity.
-Please observe a 30-minute time limit on all cardio equipment when others are waiting.
+Please observe a 30minute time limit on all cardio equipment when others are waiting. - g.

-- g.
 Wipe any perspiration off equipment and/or mats immediately after use.
 Replace weights and other objects to the proper location. - h.
 No towels are provided.
 No bags are allowed in the Fitness Center please use a locker. - i.
-No chalk. - j.
+No personal work out equipment (i.e., Kettlebells, Dumbbells) may be brought into the MBKU gym. - j.
+Workout equipment is not permitted to be removed from the MBKU gym to utilize on campus. - k.
+No chalk. - l.
 Report any dangerous behavior or unprofessional activity by others Campus Safety immediately.